 What Does Artichoke Taste Like?

 Some individuals describe the flavor of artichoke as similar to that of celery and asparagus.
 However, artichoke taste majorly depends on the process of cooking.

 For instance, steaming and boiling make them tender, juicy, and sweet.
 Stir-fried or pan-fried artichokes have a nuttier and sweet taste profile while grilling intensifies their taste and makes them sweet, smoky, and delightful.

 Spoiler alert – This scrumptious artichoke with balsamic recipe includes both steaming and grilling to take the best possible taste out of the dish.

 Health Benefits Of Artichokes

 According to Healthline, artichokes are nutrient dense.
 Globe artichokes have a high amount of vitamin C, K, and minerals such as sodium, magnesium, manganese, etc, while Jerusalem is rich in vitamin B complex and minerals like iron, copper, potassium, etc.

 The most amazing thing about them is that one medium artichoke contains approximately 7 grams of fiber, 4 grams of protein, and only about 50 calories.

-- Artichokes helps in lowering the blood sugar levels (great for low carb and keto diet followers).
+- Artichokes help in lowering blood sugar levels (great for low-carb and keto diet followers).

 - One of the richest sources of antioxidants.